pivotal-cf/docs-service-backup/index.html.md

 #### <a id="configuring-backup-schedule"></a>Configuring the backup schedule

 Backups will be triggered according to the schedule given by the `cron_schedule` property.
 See [robfig/cron](https://godoc.org/github.com/robfig/cron) for cron expression syntax.

+#### <a id="configuring-backup-user"></a>Configuring the backup user

+By default the service backup process will run as 'vcap'.
+This can be configured by setting the `backup_user` property.

+If you are also providing your own `source_executable` be sure that the `backup_user` you create has execute permissions for it.

 #### <a id="defining-files"></a>Defining the files to be be backed up